 Here are some of the best legal tools for freelancers.

-With $19, you can enjoy Bonsai—software designed to help freelancers like you run their business.
-Bonsai has over 100 fully legal document templates that have been assessed by numerous self-employed people (or freelancers) and professional contract lawyers.
+With $19, you can enjoy Bonsai—software designed to help freelancers like you run their businesses.
+Bonsai has over 100 fully legal document templates assessed by numerous self-employed people (or freelancers) and professional contract lawyers.

 Thanks to Bonsai, you can create contracts quickly and with ease.
 In addition to creating contracts, Bonsai can be used to make proposals and invoices and track your expenses.

 - Paid and free team collaboration plan

 - Integration and payment